 Double decanted for an hour before consuming the first half from the bottle the following few hours.
 Gorgeous translucent red-purple in the glass.
 Aromatics are bright and expressive…potpurri, black pepper, dark berry fruits, and whole cluster/stems.
 The palate is crunchy and energetic with peppered blackberries, herbaceous whole-cluster spice, and savory minerals.
 Lingering finish with big grip.
 It presents as a “big” cool climate Syrah (if that makes sense), not a burly rustic Cornas.
 Absolutely delicious.

 Second half was consumed the following day and the finish was a bit more finesse driven with all the flavors in balance.
 Drink now with a couple hours of air or hold a few more years.
-Now to try the Sans Soufre… — 5 days ago
+Now to try the Sans Soufre… — a month ago